News / May 19, 2026

 • that case-by-case disclosure means a disclosure plan already exists.

-None of those is impossible.
-None follows from the May 11 answer alone.
+None of those is established by the May 11 answer.

 What to watch next

-Until then, the story is mostly institutional: Japan's UAP discussion moved from a 2024 parliamentary security track into a 2026 government press-conference answer after the U.S. release.
+Until then, the story is institutional.
+Japan's UAP discussion moved from a 2024 parliamentary security track into a 2026 government press-conference answer after the U.S. release.
+The May 28 proposal makes that institutional story more concrete: the parliamentary track is now asking the government to build a clearer collection and coordination point.

 Sources